kartonfarkas/api_docs/source/suite/exports/responses.rst

       - Default value is the account’s default language.
     * - ftp_settings
       - object
-      - an object with the following fields must be provided:
+      - An object with the following fields must be provided:

         * *(string)* host
         * *(integer)* port